UPPMAX/NAISS_Slurm/docs/jobscripts.md

 Let's say you have a simple Python script called `mmmult.py` that creates 2 random-valued matrices, multiplies them together, and prints the shape of the result and the computation time.
 Let's also say that you want to run this code in your current working directory.

+You can find the small Python script here: <a href="../mmmult.py" target="_blank">``mmmult.py``</a>.

 Here is how you might run that program once on 1 core and 1 node:

 ```bash
 #!/bin/bash